What is Holding Cost?

 ABC Inc is holding inventory worth US 400,000 and has a total carrying cost of 25%.
 Thus, the inventory holding cost for ABC Inc. will be $ 400,000 * 25% i.e. US $ 100,000.

 XYZ Inc. has taken a warehouse facility to store its inventories.
-The handling and storage cost is the US $ 20,000, and the insurance cost is US $ 3,500.
-The total inventory of the entity for the years is the US $ 200,000.
-The entity is paying interest of $ 7,500 as the cost of warehouse financing.
+The handling and storage cost is US $ 20,000, and the insurance cost is US $ 3,500.
+The total inventory of the entity for the years is US $ 200,000.
+In addition, the entity is paying interest of $ 7,500 as the cost of warehouse financing.

 In this scenario, the inventory holding cost of XYZ Inc will be –